 Stories About Being Broke Are Abundant

 I wanted to see what stories existed that were written by people who had experienced the malady first hand.
 So I went on the internet and read a bunch of them.
-Kind of depressing.
+Kind of depressing, I suppose, but informative.

 The dialogue on this subject is one of endless stories that clutter the blogs and advisory articles concerning this tragedy of human nature.
 It wasn’t until I retired on a fixed income that I finally had to grapple with my own shortcomings.
 Being a self-employed contractor meant I did not have a fixed income and I never took the steps to create a definitive salary or savings plan for my self.